 At its heart, the MVA will gather data relevant to media enterprises, including audience size and engagement, revenue potential of different business lines, regulatory risk models, and other information.
 Participating media outlets will provide this data (anonymized to protect privacy and competitiveness), and in turn benefit from the aggregate market intelligence.
 Technical experts will assist these outlets in putting this information to use, devising business plans that put them on a path to financial independence.

-How is the World Economic Forum promoting transparency in media?
+How is the World Economic Forum shaping the future of media?

-The World Economic Forum’s Platform for Shaping the Future of Media, Entertainment and Sport enables business, government, and civil society to prepare for changing media business models.
-It addresses the responsible use of data, shifting technology paradigms, and ensures online safety as the nature of the internet evolves.
+The World Economic Forum’s Platform for Shaping the Future of Media, Entertainment and Sport enables business, government, and civil society to prepare for the next evolution of the internet.
+It addresses changing media business models, the responsible use of data, shifting technology paradigms, and ensures online safety as the nature of the internet evolves.

-- The Forum’s Global Coalition for Digital Safety is accelerating public-private cooperation to tackle harmful content online and helping millions of connected citizens enhance their digital media literacy.
+- Global Coalition for Digital Safety is bringing together a diverse group of leaders to accelerate public-private cooperation to tackle harmful content online.

 Contact us for more information on how to get involved.